 - Configurable sign-up forms.
 You may ask any number of additional questions specific to your event, over and above the usual name, address etc. required for all events

-- Customised sign-up process including event logos, sponsors, and optional charity involvement
+- Customised sign-up process including: event logos, early-bird pricing, and optional charity involvement

 - Series – filling in one form allows one-tick sign-up to other identical events in a series, instead of filling in a form for each one.